 I can forgive what looks like racism for the same reason I can forgive Adair for being so unbearably obsessed with her son’s well-being that she was a terrible leader.
 It’s sexism in retrospect, but in context, she was one of the first female leaders on television.
-Of course they softened her drive by attributing it to Mama Bear Instinct.
+Of course, they softened her drive by attributing it to Mama Bear Instinct.
 That’s the only time it’s acceptable that a woman be strong, right?
 For her male child?

 The Question of Character

 I could look past that stuff and chalk it up to the times, but my real problem was that I only really found one character sympathetic at all, and he was … bland (the mechanic).
 I liked the Charming Rogue pilot well enough at first, but when he was the one who could communicate with aliens via a dreamscape, I was a little turned off.
-The government guy was craven, the doctor was weak, the little boy was kind of a shit, and while I liked the little girl at first, she swiftly turned into the token bad decision-maker.
-The old guy was a violent, selfish ass with no sense of fairness.
-The mother grated on my nerves like whoa because while her goals were very clear and admirable, she had nothing else really going for her.
+The government guy was craven, the doctor was weak, the little boy was kind of annoying, and while I liked the little girl at first, she swiftly turned into the token bad decision-maker.
+The old guy was a violent, selfish jerk with no sense of fairness.
+The mother grated on my nerves like whoa because while her goals were apparent and admirable, she had nothing else really going for her.

 So by the end of the first episode I basically wanted to slap 80% of the cast, and the other two didn’t compel me, I just didn’t outright hate them.

 I like characters to be well-rounded, and have flaws, but they need to grip me in some way.
 I didn’t mind that each of the Earth 2 characters had flawed personalities.
-In Penny Dreadful — which I really enjoy and am super bummed it got cancelled — all of the characters (with the possible exception of the young gunslinger) have deep character flaws that should make them unlikable, but you can still root for them.
+In Penny Dreadful — which I really enjoy and am super bummed it got cancelled — all the characters (with the possible exception of the young gunslinger) have deep character flaws that should make them unlikable, but you can still root for them.
 I wasn’t rooting for anyone in Earth 2 and I think that was its fatal flaw.